 We've derived the geographic diversity of each school by looking at where matriculated undergraduates resided before they attended college.

-Over 90% of the students attending Florida Career College - Miami come from within Florida.
-This places Florida Career College - Miami's level of location diversity well below the national average and gives it a national geographic diversity ranking of #1,945.
+A vast majority of undergraduates attending Florida Career College - Miami come from within Florida.
+This places Florida Career College - Miami's level of location diversity well below the national average and gives it a national geographic diversity ranking of #3,108.

 The Amount of International Students at Florida Career College - Miami